robbintt/outlines/digests/spiral-dynamics-integral-audiobook.md

 - Author: Don Beck
 - Speaker: Don Beck

+I had to return this book because the author slowly breaks down until he can no longer perform complete sentences.

 ## Session 1: The Dance of the Double Helix / How Humans Emerge